 I check.
 “Yep”.

 It’s dark.
 The grid road is not plowed.
-We’re taking the truck to the vaccine clinic tomorrow.
+We’ll be using the the truck to go the vaccine clinic tomorrow.
+Driveway doesn't need to be plowed anymore for the truck to get through.
 Maybe I can find an OEM belt after that.
 That’s enough for one day.

 We got our shots.
 We had been booked half an hour apart, but when I got in I asked if Juanita could come right in.
 Sure.
 No Problem.